TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 State Mini-TCPA Laws: The Patchwork That Multiplies Your Risk

 Federal TCPA is the floor, not the ceiling.
-At least 15 states now enforce their own telemarketing statutes — commonly called "mini-TCPAs" — and many impose stricter requirements and heavier penalties than federal law.
-When you call a consumer, the law of their state applies regardless of where you are located.
+At least 15 states enforce their own "mini-TCPA" statutes with stricter requirements and heavier penalties.
+The law of the consumer's state applies regardless of where you are located.

 State Law Comparison: Key Differences